 - a construction worker under the NT Build portable long service scheme.

-For help working out your award agreement, speak to your employer, union or the Australian Government's Fair Work Ombudsman website.
+If you need help working out your award agreement, speak to your employer, union or the Australian Government's Fair Work Ombudsman.

 You may be eligible for 13 weeks of long service leave after 10 years of continuous service with your employer.